 The first car with a variable compression ratio engine, Infiniti promises all the talents of petrol with all the efficiency of diesel.
 Eureka.

 Soft launch for Kia's second EV, with the Niro EV going on sale as a powertrain option, rather than an all new model.

 A Ceed Sportswagon-cum-coupé with a smaller boot than the 'real' Ceed Sportswagon.
 Part of Kia's design-led approach; an SUV is also coming.

 A power hike is certain, although it'll likely not match the E63 S's 603bhp.
 Exterior tweaks will be ever so subtle.

 Mercedes' mid-sized SUV will arrive in time for Christmas.
 The 4.0-litre AMG 63 won't.

 Another brand's 'first' SUV, although you can bet your Phantom that this'll be bigger and more expensive than any of those.

 Another entrant into the fast SUV market, this time it's Skoda throwing its name into the mix.
-A diesel engine with lots of torque is reported to be under the bonnet.
+A diesel engine with lots of torque is under the bonnet.

 Rock-solid SUV gets the same treatment as the Outback, with interior tweaks taking precedent over minor exterior changes.